catppuccin/userstyles/docs/src/content/docs/contributing/index.md

 ### Pull requests

-- Create a [topic branch](https://git-scm.com/book/en/v2/Git-Branching-Branching-Workflows#_topic_branch) on your fork for your specific PR.
+- Create a [topic branch](https://git-scm.com/book/en/v2/Git-Branching-Branching-Workflows#_topic_branch) on your fork for your specific changes.
 - Catppuccin uses the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) standard for creating explicit and meaningful commit messages.
 This repository requires pull request _titles_ to be in the conventional commit format, however we do not require it for individual commits within a pull request.
 - It's better to have a draft pull request than no pull request at all.
 Having a draft lets others know that a userstyle is being worked on, and gives the opportunity for people to try it out ahead of time (if they really want it themed!).